Break95/DriveExporter/README.md

 [Guide for steps 1 and 2](https://developers.google.com/workspace/guides/create-project)

 ## Current issues

-Large files (i.e. documents containing high quality images) can't be downloaded.
+- Large files (i.e. documents containing high quality images) can't be downloaded.
+- When the call token refresh is done for a different call after some time the request is invalid.

 ## Usage
 The script supports passing arguments or interactively set the through the command line.